derpyzza/river/README.md

 A Small superset of C that's transpiled down to C, with lots of syntax sugar.

-All ( or most ) C code is valid river code but river code is not valid C code.
+All ( or rather, most ) C code is valid river code, but river code is not at all valid C code.

 named river
 cause it flows down to C